alshival/MyMIDI/README.md

 <img src="https://github.com/alshival/MyMIDI/blob/main/IMG_20240406_140035397.jpg">
 <img src="https://github.com/alshival/MyMIDI/blob/main/IMG_20240405_1927445722.jpg">
 TO-DO:
 1. Currently, if you start the app without a MIDI plugged in, it will wait until it detects a device.
 But if you disconnect the device while it is running, the port will remain open.
-Need to add observer that watches if the MIDI is disconnected and close the port then waits for a device to be plugged in.
+Need to add observer that watches if the MIDI is disconnected and closes the port then waits for a device to be plugged in.